-We arrive in Corfu Town, and take an afternoon stroll around the cobbled streets of the Old Town before boarding our floating accommodation: a traditional Mediterranean gulet.
+We arrive in Corfu Town, and you have the chance to explore for yourselves with an afternoon stroll around the stone paved streets of the Old Town before boarding our floating accommodation: a traditional Mediterranean gulet.

 We spend a full day exploring Corfu Town, capital of the Ionian Islands.
 Originally a Corinthian Greek colony, Corfu Town is one of the most attractive towns in Greece, an extraordinary fusion of Ionian Greek, Venetian and British styles, with elegant boulevards and buildings lining its winding, labyrinthine streets.
 The town is characterised by vestiges of great Venetian architecture - splendid remnants of Corfu's strategic history.
 We visit the archaeological museum, and take a look at the two mighty fortresses, Old and New, which sit on the hills that gave Corfu its "twin peaks" name.